 Frequently Asked Questions

-Please review the information on both the Pfizer-BioNTech, Moderna, and Janssen (aka Johnson & Johnson) COVID-19 vaccines to learn about potential adverse reactions or side effects.
+Please review the information on Pfizer-BioNTech.
+COVID-19 vaccines to learn about potential adverse reactions or side effects.
 As with most vaccines, some patients may experience these reactions.
 Consult with your primary care physician if you have concerns.
 These vaccines do not contain any part of the virus.
 The vaccines are designed to teach our bodies to make protective antibodies against the virus.
 Reactions, such as redness at the injection site or headache or fatigue, are a result of our immune system properly activating to fight the COVID virus.